tubakhxn/Voxel-Editor/README.md

-#voxel editor with live hand gestures
+# Voxel editor with live hand gestures

 Built by **tubakhxn**, this project recreates the viral "schach" demo: a turquoise voxel art tool that floats over your webcam feed and reacts to real hand gestures.
 Two targets are included: